labarilem/notes/notes/building-microservices/deployment.md

 3. Performance/load test environment.
 4. Production environment.

-As you go on in the pipeline, you want the environments to look more like the production environment, allowing to catch production problems before they happen in production.
+As you go on in the pipeline, you want the environments to look more like the production environment, allowing us to catch production problems before they happen in production.
 But consider that production environments are more expensive and slower to set up.
 So you should balance the ability to find production-like bugs with the ability to get fast feedback from builds.

 ## Service configuration